What is a lead form?

 If a lead then forgets if they’re supposed to be entering a name or an email, they have to delete the text to double-check.
 This will create friction and may prevent them from converting.

-Best practice would be to place the field name above and inside the text area.
+Lead form optimization is all about user experience.
+If your form is clear and easy to use, you’ll see a higher conversion rate.
+So, the best practice would be to place the field name above and inside the text area.

 5. Write a strong call-to-action